Informatievlaanderen/OSLO-EA-to-RDF/README.md

 ### Connector

 A generalization connector will be converted into a `rdfs:subClassOf` triple.
-An association or generalization connector will be converted into a `owl:ObjectProperty`.
+An association or aggregation connector will be converted into a `owl:ObjectProperty`.

 Connectors can be defined between elements from different packages, so it is not always clear to which package (= ontology) they belong.